didi/DoKit/README.md

 One is the "WithLogger" subspec that contains the log display  function based on ‘CocoaLumberjack’.

 ```
-pod 'DoraemonKit/WithLogger'
+pod 'DoraemonKit/WithLogger', :configurations => ['Debug']
 ```

 The other one is the "Core" subspec that does not contain the log display function.

 ```
-pod 'DoraemonKit/Core'
+pod 'DoraemonKit/Core', :configurations => ['Debug']
 ```

 The "Core" subspec is introduced by default.

-Tip: Why do you want to partition the subspec?
+Tip 1: Why do you want to partition the subspec?

 Because the log display module is based on the third-party library "CocoaLumberjack", if you don't need it, use "Core" subspec.

+Tip 2: Use DoraemonKit in debug model.

 ### 2： Access method using DoraemonKit's built-in toolset
 Add code when the app starts.